mel3kings/web-crawler/README.md

 - Jackson - for validating incoming request and response.
 Serialization/Deserialization of json requests

 ### Known Issues/Technical Notes
-- We are limiting the number of sites/depth of the crawler to avoid infinite loops
+- I am limiting the number of sites/depth of the crawler to avoid infinite loops
-- We are using Breadth-Depth Search via a Queue to crawl through the sites
+- I am using Breadth-Depth Search via a Queue to crawl through the sites
-- We are using Sets to keep a unique list of urls already visited
+- I am using Sets to keep a unique list of urls already visited
 - Only site visited will have Title